Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Limitations

 \section{Limitations}

-We perform analysis on available pre-trained SAEs for similar LLMs that use the same tokenizer, and preferrably on SAEs with the same number of features to match them.
-However, there are a limited number of pre-trained SAEs on large models.
+We perform analysis on only a sample of SAEs for similar LLMs that use the same tokenizer, and focus on SAEs with the same or similar number of features.
+As we pair features by activation correlation, we do not perform analysis on models that use different tokenizers.
+Although, for some examples, we obtain good results when pairing featuers only by semantic similarity, these results were not consistent when applied to other examples, perhaps due to the lower pairing quality, as the representational similarity measures depend on the pairing choice.
+Future work can analyze models whose representations do not depend as much on the tokenizer choice \citep{lcmteam2024largeconceptmodelslanguage}.

 Our study is also limited by the inherent challenges in interpreting and comparing high-dimensional feature spaces.
 The methods we used to measure similarity, while robust, may not capture all nuances of feature interactions and representations within the SAEs.
-Additionally, our analysis is constrained by the computational resources available, which may have limited the scale and depth of our comparisons.
+Additionally, our analysis is constrained by the computational resources available, which limited our activations dataset sizes, along with the scale and depth of our comparisons.
 The generalizability of our findings to SAEs trained on more diverse datasets or specialized domain-specific LLMs remains an open question.
-Furthermore, the static nature of our analysis does not account for potential temporal dynamics in feature representation that might occur during the training process of both LLMs and SAEs.
+Lastly, our analysis does not account for potential temporal dynamics in feature representation that may occur at different training stages of LLMs and SAEs.